wildtruc/winestarter/README.md

 Note that all OpenGL environment variables are dedicated to Nvidia Graphic cards

+# OS Depencies
+ - Yad (zenity fork)
+ - lftp (for PoL packages download)
+ - ImageMagick (for image convertion, mostly by default in all distros)
+ - strings (for MS Icons reading, mostly by default in all distros)
+ - icoutils (for MS Icons png extraction, name can vary by distro)

 --------
 ## Features
  - Create and configure a basic Wine bottle